 First, federal law says you have to be at least 21 years of age.
 How many bottles of wine can I bring back from France?
-There’s no limit on the number of bottles of wine you can bring into the US for personal use although anything over the duty-free allowance of one liter (so one bottle) may be subject to a small duty.
+There’s no limit on the number of bottles of wine you can bring into the U.S. for personal use, although anything over the duty-free allowance of one liter (so one bottle) may be subject to a small duty.
 This is rarely enforced for small quantities.

 Fodor’s explains, “Travelers can’t transport bottles with more than 70 percent alcohol content and can only take five liters of alcohol between 24 and 70 percent.
 Fortunately, wine almost always falls below 24 percent alcohol content, meaning there is no limit to the amount of alcohol allowed in checked bags.”

 For information on bringing wine into other countries, you can read here.

 To be safe, I wouldn’t pack more than four carefully wrapped wine bottles in a full-size suitcase.
 Anything more than four is pushing your luck in terms of breakage unless you have a special wine suitcase.